uptrace/bun-docs/docs/postgres/performance-tuning.md

 If your queries often use temp files, consider increasing `work_mem` value and lowering the max number of concurrent queries via [max_connections](#max-connections).

+The optimal value for `work_mem` can vary depending on your specific workload, hardware resources, and available memory.
+Regular monitoring, benchmarking, and tuning are necessary to ensure optimal performance as your workload evolves over time.

 ## maintenance_work_mem